Harold McCluskey: Death

-He died on August 17, 1987, of coronary artery disease.
+He died on August 17, 1987, of coronary artery disease in Puyallup, Washington.
 He had this disease before the accident, and a post mortem examination found no signs of cancer.
-At the time of his death he had 55 kBq of americium in his soft tissues (27.9 kBq in the liver), 470 kBq in the mineral surfaces of the bones, and 20 kBq in his bone marrow.
+At the time of his death, he had 55 kBq of americium in his soft tissues (27.9 kBq in the liver), 470 kBq in the mineral surfaces of the bones, and 20 kBq in his bone marrow.